-Traditionally, as per Hindu Calendar, it is observed in between July and August month among Hindu Married- women and thus celebrated with much devotion and fervour in the Indian- States of North-India including Rajasthan, Madhya Pradesh, Bihar and Uttar Pradesh.
-Hariyali Teej is well- known with the name- Chhoti Teej or Shravana Teej and exalted as shravan somvar vrat.
+Traditionally, as per Hindu Calendar, it is observed in between July and August month among Hindu Married- women and thus celebrated with much devotion and fervour in the Indian- States of North India including Rajasthan, Madhya Pradesh, Bihar and Uttar Pradesh.
+Hariyali Teej is well-known with the name- Chhoti Teej or Shravana Teej and exalted as Shravan Somvar.

-Know How Indian Women adorn themselves on this frondescence day(Hariyali Teej)
+How Indian Women adorn themselves on Hariyali Teej

 The beautiful ladies throng in a flock to celebrate this one-day festivity for the welfare, happiness and prosperity of their spouses (men).
-Keeping a traditional fast (shravan somvar) on this religious festival is a kind of homage and honour; they pay to the great divinities.
+Keeping a traditional fast (Shravan somvar) on this religious festival is a kind of homage and honour; they pay to the great divinities.
 They embellish themselves in eye-catching religious attires such as suits, traditional dresses, lehenga- chunni and saris.
-Sometimes, they visit their parents’ home during Sawan month.
+Sometimes, they visit their parents’ homes during Shravan month.

 Solah Shringar: Married women have been gifted numerous Shringaar or makeup articles and even Solah Shringaar items by her in-laws during fasting festivity- Shravan somvar which includes jewellery (gold, silver), Kumkum (Vermilion), Heena (Mehendi), Forehead Bindi, Green and Red Bangles, and Red- Joda (sari, blouse piece and more).

-Sindhara: A beautiful and decorated basket full of gifts and presents is delivered to the daughter and her in-laws by her guardians (parents) which is sated as Sindhara.
+Singhara: A beautiful and decorated basket full of gifts and presents is delivered to the daughter and her in-laws by her guardians (parents) which are sated as Sindhara.
 It holds a large variety of sweetmeats and home-cuisines including Ghewar (a traditional dish) and numerous make-up things etc. Since then, the name- Sindhara Teej is established.

 Celebration of the victory of a wife’s tenderness and affection: